-Services available to all Brown students for individual care related to substance use or abuse:
+The following services are available to all Brown students for individual care related to substance use or abuse:

 BWell Health Promotion 401-863-2794

 Meet with a Health Educator to collaborate on developing a schema about the effects of substance use.
 These conversations can be a powerful tool in helping to make informed decisions, reduce harm, prevent relapse or connect with additional resources.
 Call 401-863-2794 or request an appointment online at brown.edu/bwell.